TryHackMeNow/CyberLab/README.md

 The default login password **TryHackMe!** is supported for all users on all hosts.

-**Notes**:
-- prepend `victim.local` to the user name to get the user's fully-qualified domain name (FQDN), e.g. `alice.victim.local`.
+# Domain
+CyberLab's network resources are centrally managed by `winserver`, which is a windows active directory domain controller.
+The domain name is `victim.local`.
+The fully qualified domain name of a network resource (user, host) is `<some_resource>.victim.local`.
+For example, by entering `debserver` into a web browser, the home page of the debian web server will be displayed.

+### Shared Folders
+Hosts `debserver`, `winxp` and `winserver` have access to each other's shared folders via the SMB network protocol.
+For example, type in `\\debserver` into windows explorer to see the folder's shared by `debserver` on a windows host.

-# Firewall Router
+# Firewall
 Host `firewall.victim.local` is the lab's central node.
 It runs *pfSense CE* and with that is a firewall with IP routing, DHCP and DNS resolution capabilities.
+The firewall is managed via web interface.
+The web interface is online at http://172.20.20.10.
+User: `admin`, password: `TryHackMe!`.

-This host has 4 network adapter cards.
+The firewall router has 4 network adapter cards.
 Each network adapter acts as the local gateway for the attached subnet.
 For example, the default gateway of the `LAN` subnet has IP address `172.20.20.10`.
+The firewall router forwards DNS requests it cannot resolve to the WAN interface (internet) and the active directory domain controller.

 | Adapter  | Name     | IP                | Subnet | VirtualBox Link Type |
 | :------- | :------  | :---------------- | :------| :------------------- |